ERADICATE DISEASE AT THE SOURCE

 Our expertise in cavitation surgery

-Advanced Diagnostics – Utilizing 3D Cone Beam CT imaging to accurately identify cavitations that traditional X-rays may miss.
+Advanced Diagnostics & Visualization – Utilizing 3D Cone Beam CT imaging and AI-visualization software to accurately identify cavitations that traditional X-rays often miss.

 Minimally Invasive Techniques – Employing laser-assisted surgery to access and clean the affected areas with precision, minimizing patient discomfort and recovery time.